cohenchris/scripts/system/server/README.md

 - You are running qBittorrent through a VPN
 - The VPN is running in Docker (project name 'gluetun' on Docker Hub)
 - The VPN Docker container is named 'vpn'
-- You have created and filled out the .env file in `scripts/system`
+- You have created and filled out the [`.env` file in `scripts/system`](../sample.env)

 ### Use
-It is recommended to run this script as a scheduled cron job.
+This script should be set up as a scheduled cron job.